kanos97/kanos97/README.md

 - 💬 Ask me about SQL
 - 📫 How to reach me: c andres cano
 - 😄 Pronouns: He
-- ⚡ Fun fact: I pais for WinRAR
+- ⚡ Fun fact: I pais for WinRAR.
 -->